Prairie School

-Prairie School is a late 19th and early 20th-century architectural style, most common in the Midwestern United States.
-The style is usually marked by horizontal lines, flat or hipped roofs with broad overhanging eaves, windows grouped in horizontal bands, integration with the landscape, and solid construction and craftsmanship.
+Prairie School is a late 19th and early 20th-century architectural style, most commonly seen in the Midwestern United States.
+The style is usually marked by horizontal lines, flat or hipped roofs with broad overhanging eaves, ribbon windows, integration with the landscape, and solid construction and craftsmanship.
 It reflects discipline in the use of ornament, which was often inspired by organic growth and seen carved into wood, stenciled on plaster, in colored glass, veined marble, and prints or paintings with a general prevalence of earthy, autumnal colors.
 Spaciousness and continuous horizontal lines were thought to evoke and relate to the wide, flat, treeless expanses of America's native prairie landscape, and decoration often depicted prairie wildlife, sometimes with indigenous materials contributing to a sense of the building belonging to the landscape.

-The Prairie School sought to develop an indigenous North American style of architecture, distinguishing it from historical revivals that were popular at the time.
+The Prairie School sought to develop a distinct North American architectural style, distinguishing it from historical revivals that were popular at the time.
 It shared many ideals and design aesthetics of the Arts and Crafts Movement, though it embraced the machine and also shared ideals with modernist movements.
 Many architects were also part of the Chicago School, but Prairie School buildings were seen less in the commercial skyscrapers of Chicago and more in the suburban residences, though the style can be seen in throughout a variety of building types, including banks, schools, and churches.
 Japanese architecture and prints, interests of Frank Lloyd Wright in particular, inspired the focus on simplicity and openness in addition to the prairie landscape.

 History

-The Prairie School was influenced by the Arts and Crafts Movement, a decorative and fine arts movement led by John Ruskin, William Morris, and others in late 19th century England.
+The Prairie School was influenced by the Arts and Crafts movement, a decorative and fine arts movement led by John Ruskin, William Morris, and others in late 19th century England.
 Along with the kindred American Craftsman movement, it embraced handcrafting and craftsman guilds as a reaction against the new assembly line mass production manufacturing techniques, which were felt to create inferior products and dehumanize workers.
-A major arbiter of this link was Joseph Twyman, who moved from England to Chicago, promoting Morris's work and philosophy by doing things like writing papers and delivering lectures to the Chicago Architectural Club.
-Elements of the philosophy like focus on the nature of a material worked well with the Prairie School, but they discarded the ubiquitous disdain for the machine, incorporating thoughtfulness and reflectiveness in the design process, not strictly the handicraft process.
+A major arbiter of this link was Joseph Twyman, who moved from England to Chicago and promoted Morris's work and philosophy by writing papers and delivering lectures to the Chicago Architectural Club.
+Elements of this philosophy—such as a regard for the nature of a material—worked well with the Prairie School, but they embraced the machine, incorporating thoughtfulness and reflection in the design process alongside handicraft processes.